MicheleDaconto/MicheleDaconto/README.md

 ## 🧑‍💼 About Me

-Reliable and calm, can work both indipendently and within a team.
+Analytical and reliable, can work both indipendently and within a team.

 ### Core Skills
 - Python